kimanigitau01/solar-power-management/README.md

 ## License

-This project is open-source and available under the [license name or link].
+This project is open-source and available under the MIT license.